higherkindness/mu-scala/docs/src/main/tut/README.md

   trait Greeter[F[_]] {

     /**
-     * Unary RPCs where the client sends a single request to the server and gets a single response back,
+     * Unary RPC where the client sends a single request to the server and gets a single response back,
      * just like a normal function call.
      *
      * https://grpc.io/docs/guides/concepts.html
      *
-     * @param request Client Request.
+     * @param request Client request.
-     * @return Server Response.
+     * @return Server response.
      */
     @rpc(Protobuf)
     def sayHello(request: HelloRequest): F[HelloResponse]

     /**
-     * Server streaming RPCs where the client sends a request to the server and gets a stream to read a
+     * Server streaming RPC where the client sends a request to the server and gets a stream to read a
      * sequence of messages back.
 The client reads from the returned stream until there are no more messages.
      *
      * https://grpc.io/docs/guides/concepts.html
      *
-     * @param request Client Request.
+     * @param request Single client request.
      * @return Stream of server responses.
      */
     @rpc(Protobuf)